What are the Fire Safety Regulations In England?

 - Deliver fire safety training and information to staff.

-What Is The Essential Fire Safety Equipment?
+What Are The Essential Fire Safety Equipment?

 Some of the important fire safety equipment that helps to minimise the fire risk is explained below: